akhomy/alpine-mailhog/README.md

-# MailHog image for LAMP stack
+# MailHog image for Docker Compose LAMP stack
 MailHog image based on GO repo.

 ## How to run